scious/documentation/docs/bask/latest.md

 ┗ 📜 .gitignore
 ```

-As you can see, the `toolbox` folder in `bask_dev` has an `actions` folder with five items in it.
+As you can see, the `toolbox` folder in `bask_dev` has a `server_side_actions` folder with five items in it.

-1. `ssa_evaluate_expression.js`: this file contains the code for our single toolbox action renamed from Bubble's default of `AAI-850mj` to `ssa_` + `evaluate_expression`.
-Prefixes can either be `ssa` meaning Server Side Action or `csa` meaning Client Side Action.
+1. `evaluate_expression.js`: this file contains the code for our single toolbox action renamed from Bubble's default of `AAI-850mj` to `evaluate_expression`.
-2. `tests.js`: contains all of the unit tests for all of our actions.
+2. `tests.js`: contains all of the unit tests for all of our server side actions.
-3. `build.js`: runs our tests and instructions for minifying, treeshaking and any other code bundling steps we need to run.
+3. `build.js`: runs our tests and instructions for minifying, treeshaking and any other code bundling steps we need to run on server side actions.
-4. `package.json`: is a traditional npm generated package.json file.
+4. `package.json`: is a traditional npm-generated package.json file.
 It works in conjunction with the `node_modules` folder to keep track of which node libraries our SSAs and CSAs need.
-5. `node_modules`: is a traditional npm generated node_modules folder.
+5. `node_modules`: is a traditional npm-generated node_modules folder.
 To add modules to it (as well as package.json), you would run the node command `npm install <module_name>` as normal.

 With that, the Bask development workflow looks like this:

+- make code changes in `evaluate_expression.js`
+- switch windows to your browser.

 The last thing you should note is that even though we didn't illustrate it, the `bask_checkpoint` branch will always have the same structure as `bask_dev` because it exists to save snapshots of a working `bask_dev` branch.
 Running the command `Bask checkpoint` will pull your changes from `bask_dev` into `bask_checkpoint`.